-One of the greatest compliments I receive as a photographer is when parents see their photos and exclaim “How did you get these?!”
-Often parents are hoping the kids will be on their best behavior and sit still long enough for a few smiling shots.
-This rarely happens.
+One of the greatest compliments I receive as a photographer is from parents who receive their photo gallery and exclaim, “How did you get these?!”
+Parents are hoping the kids will be on their best behavior, sit still long just enough to get a family shot and – the ultimate goal – actually have their kids looking at the camera and smiling naturally!

 Here is the trick.

 Play with your kids.
-Bring them some treats or toys that will help them stay entertained.
-Those smiling pictures are often after a family tickle fight or being tossed in the air – not because they sat still and smiled wonderfully at (me) the stranger behind the camera.
+Those smiling pictures are often after a family tickle fight or being tossed in the air – not because they sat still and smiled wonderfully at me, the stranger behind the camera – but because they had fun.
+Do you usually wrestle?
+Play peek-a-boo?
+Toss them in the air?
+These are great ways to help your child relax and smile!

 When you have a photographer capture your family, it is more than just the photo you get at the end of the day.
 It is an experience your child will remember.
 All of us want your family to have fun and enjoy this experience because if you don’t… you probably won’t want to do it again.
 Getting those family pictures will be more and more difficult because you and your child will remember the struggle.
 The photo on the wall won’t quite make up for that – at least in your child’s mind.